flecoqui/load-testing/README.md

 ```

 where \<Azure-Subscription-Id\> is the subscriptionId of your Azure Account and \<Service-Principal-Name\> the name of the service principal which will be created.
-This bash file will display all the information required for the Azure authentication with github Action pipeline and Azure DevOps pipeline.
+This bash file will display all the information required for the Azure authentication with GitHub Action pipeline and Azure DevOps pipeline.

 For instance: